TrellixVulnTeam/swahilipython_SCMU/Doc/library/email.parser.rst

 API and the incremental :class:`FeedParser` API.
-The :class:`Parser` API is most useful if you have the entire text of the message in memory, or if the entire message lives in a file on the file system.  :class:`FeedParser` is more appropriate when you are reading the message from a stream which might block waiting for more input (such as reading an email message from a socket).
+The :class:`Parser` API is most useful if you have the entire text of the message in memory, or if the entire message lives in a file on the file system.  :class:`FeedParser` is more appropriate when you are reading the message kutoka a stream which might block waiting for more input (such as reading an email message kutoka a socket).
 The :class:`FeedParser` can consume and parse the message incrementally, and only returns the root object when you close the parser.

-Note that the parser can be extended in limited ways, and of course you can implement your own parser completely from scratch.
-All of the logic that connects the :mod:`email` package's bundled parser and the :class:`~email.message.EmailMessage` class is embodied in the :mod:`policy` class, so a custom parser can create message object trees any way it finds necessary by implementing custom versions of the appropriate :mod:`policy` methods.
+Note that the parser can be extended in limited ways, and of course you can implement your own parser completely kutoka scratch.
+All of the logic that connects the :mod:`email` package's bundled parser and the :class:`~email.message.EmailMessage` kundi is embodied in the :mod:`policy` class, so a custom parser can create message object trees any way it finds necessary by implementing custom versions of the appropriate :mod:`policy` methods.